 What Are The Most Important Boating Terms For New Boaters To Learn?

-From our two examples, we can see the obvious importance of some very basic boating terms in terms of boat safety and handling, and how not using or understanding them can have catastrophic consequences.
-But what are the most important terms that any new boater should learn first?
-Let’s start with the anatomy of a boat – i.e. the different areas onboard a boat.
+From our two examples, we can see the obvious importance of some very basic directional boating terms in regards to fundamental boat safety and handling, and how not using or understanding them can have catastrophic consequences.
+But what are the most important boating terms that any new boater should learn first?
+Let’s start with the anatomy of a boat – i.e. the different areas and sections onboard a boat.
 We will go from the back of the vessel (the stern) to the front (the bow).

 Basic Boat Anatomy